Pharmacology: Systems, receptors and ligands

 The cholinergic synapse.
 Targets in synapses can be modulated with pharmacological agents.
 In this case, cholinergics (such as muscarine) and anticholinergics (such as atropine) target receptors; transporter inhibitors (such as hemicholinium) target membrane transport proteins and anticholinesterases (such as sarin) target enzymes.

-Pharmacology is typically studied with respect to particular systems, for example endogenous neurotransmitter systems.
-The major systems studied in pharmacology can be categorized by their ligands and include acetylcholine, adrenaline, glutamate, GABA, dopamine, histamine, serotonin, cannabinoid, and opioid.
+Pharmacology is often studied by focusing on specific systems, such as endogenous neurotransmitter systems.
+The major systems studied in pharmacology can be categorized by their ligands and their receptors which include, but are not limited to, acetylcholine (ACh), adenosine, adrenaline, anandamide, aspartate, glutamate, glycine, purines, substance P, eicosanoids, GABA, dopamine (DA), histamine, serotonin (5-HT), serine, cannabinoids, opioids, melatonin, vasopressin (ADH), and norepinephrine (NE).

 Molecular targets in pharmacology include receptors, enzymes, and membrane transport proteins.
 Enzymes can be targeted with enzyme inhibitors.
 Receptors are typically categorized based on structure and function.
 Major receptor types studied in pharmacology include G protein coupled receptors, ligand gated ion channels, and receptor tyrosine kinases.

-Network pharmacology is a subfield of pharmacology that combines principles from pharmacology, systems biology, and network analysis to study the complex interactions between drugs and targets (e.g., receptors or enzymes etc.) in biological systems.
+Network pharmacology is a subfield of pharmacology that combines principles from pharmacology, systems biology, and network analysis to study the complex interactions between drugs and targets (receptors or enzymes etc.) in biological systems.
 The topology of a biochemical reaction network determines the shape of drug dose-response curve as well as the type of drug-drug interactions, thus can help designing efficient and safe therapeutic strategies.
 The topology Network pharmacology utilizes computational tools and network analysis algorithms to identify drug targets, predict drug-drug interactions, elucidate signaling pathways, and explore the polypharmacology of drugs.